edu-mryo/Obsidian_UOL_CS/Introduction to Programming I ( Oct 2023 ) /Week 1/Week 1 Note.md

 		- [jQuery](https://jquery.com/): For simplifying DOM
 		- [React](https://react.dev/): A lightweight framework / library managed by Meta.
 		- [D3.js](https://d3js.org/): A popular selection for data viz
+- **Learn by Hacking** is an idea where you learn programming by editing/ chan